Course of Popular Lectures: Overview

+Wright was born in Scotland in 1795 and became an American citizen in 1825.

-Wright delivered these lectures in New York, Boston, Philadelphia, Cincinnati, and several other cities.
+Wright delivered her lectures in New York, Boston, Philadelphia, Cincinnati, and several other cities.
 In the preface, Wright addresses the People of the United States as her audience, giving them permission to "examine ... judge ... adopt ... or to discard the views" set forth in her work.

 Wright's objective in these lectures was to "[attempt] reform by means of instructional improvement".
 She further stated that, "I have ... applied myself to develop what is true [rather] than to expose what is false".

 Volume I

 Volume I contained the following lectures and addresses: